AlexMaOLS/EluCD/README.md

 # To be continued

-We will release the code of the off-the-shelf classifier guided sampling for [EDM](https://github.com/NVlabs/edm) and [DiT](https://github.com/facebookresearch/DiT) soon.
+We will release the code of the off-the-shelf classifier guided sampling for [DiT](https://github.com/facebookresearch/DiT) soon.